dotnet/dotnet-docker/README.samples.md

+As part of the .NET 5.0 release, all .NET Docker images (including .NET Core 2.1 and 3.1) have transitioned to a new set of Docker repositories described below.
+Updates will continue to be made to supported tags in the old repository locations for backwards compatibility.
+Please update any repository references to these new names.
+For more information see the [.NET 5.0 repository rename announcement](https://github.com/dotnet/dotnet-docker/issues/2337).

 # Featured Tags

 * `dotnetapp` [(*Dockerfile*)](https://github.com/dotnet/dotnet-docker/blob/master/samples/dotnetapp/Dockerfile)
-  * `docker pull mcr.microsoft.com/dotnet/core/samples:dotnetapp`
+  * `docker pull mcr.microsoft.com/dotnet/samples:dotnetapp`
 * `aspnetapp` [(*Dockerfile*)](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/Dockerfile)
-  * `docker pull mcr.microsoft.com/dotnet/core/samples:aspnetapp`
+  * `docker pull mcr.microsoft.com/dotnet/samples:aspnetapp`

 # About This Image